Royal Park, Melbourne: Wildlife

 The park is home to many native animals such as possums, and a rich variety of birdlife which includes: Pacific black duck, chestnut teal, white-faced heron, brown goshawk, collared sparrowhawk, Horsfield's bronze cuckoo, Australian hobby, galah, red-rumped parrot, eastern rosella, superb fairy-wren, white-plumed honeyeater, spotted pardalote, white-browed scrubwren, grey fantail and red-browed finch.

 The park is home to a regionally significant population of White's skink (Egernia whitii) and a section of habitat is maintained specifically for this species.

+Sporting fields and facilities

+The park is home to the State Netball & Hockey Centre, which hosts games in the trans-Tasman netball and international hockey matches.
+The nine-hole Royal Park Golf Club is notable for being the place where Peter Thomson first learnt his craft.

+The park has many open sporting fields including the Brens, Flemington Road, McAlister, Poplar, Ransford, Ryder, Walker East, Walker West, and Western ovals, the Ross Straw Field, and several tennis courts and clubhouses.